How to protect your pet from chocolate poisoning

 If you think your pet has eaten chocolate, you should contact your vet for advice immediately.
 The sooner any treatment begins, the less severe the effects will be for your pet.
 Keep the chocolate packaging to hand so your vet will have an idea of how serious your pet’s poisoning might be.

 Some chocolate is more toxic than others, but it’s always better to be safe and contact your vet just in case.
+You can use this handy calculator to work out the potential risk to your pet, but we'd always recommend calling your vet anyway.

 Keeping chocolate away from pets